VidalGB/InternetPy/README.md

 To install this software you must go to the releases section, and download the file for your operating system.

 # Windows
-Due to various library problems and with pip-python I have not been able to make a version for Windows, as soon as I can make it I will upload it to the repository, an apology and thanks.
+Due to various library problems and with pip-python I have not been able to make a version for Windows.
+As soon as I can make it I will upload it to the repository.

 # Linux
 Once the executable is downloaded to your computer, you must give it execution permissions.
-This can be done by terminal or not, if you do it through the terminal you must do the following:
+This can be done by terminal or by graphic mode, if you do it through the terminal you must do the following:

 # Terminal
 - Go to the directory where it was downloaded with: